Tap water is generally suitable for a wide range of uses.

 Avoiding rapid drying of the soil will allow you to space out watering and ensure a more stable environment for the tree.
 The soil must be protected from direct sunlight.

 The most effective method is plant mulching.
-It consists of placing a thick layer of 10 cm to 20 cm of cut plants, mulch (chopped grass), hay, dry leaves, ferns, vegetable garden remains, cereal straw, cut roots, branch chips, etc. around the tree.
+Around the tree, lay a 20 cm to 30 cm thick layer of cut vegetation, mulch (chopped grass), hay, dry leaves, ferns, vegetable garden scraps, cereal straw, pruned roots and branch shavings.
 No industrial sawdust and especially no pine bark which can change the Ph (acidity level) at the foot of the tree.
 The mulch circle around the tree will be about 50cm in radius, it should fill the cup (see Planting) and extend well beyond it.
-In the center of the circle leave a little free space around the trunk, to leave the grafting suture exposed to the air.
-Do not pile the mulch against the wood.
+In the center of the circle, leave a little free space around the trunk, so that the graft suture is exposed to the air.

 This layer needs to be maintained, as it will settle and assimilate into the soil very slowly.